cartologic/cartoview/docs/installation/index.rst

     *Java Runtime installation completed*

-.. important:: Now you are ready to proceed with the installation of Cartoview.
+.. important:: Now you are ready to proceed with the installation of Geonode and Cartoview.

 ------------

 .. _cartoview_installation:

-Cartoview and Geonode Installation
+Geonode and Cartoview Installation
 ==================================

   .. note:: This installer contains Geonode 2.4 and Cartoview 0.9.14.
     Cartoview has been tested with PostGIS 2.1 and Geonode 2.4

-#.
-Download the latest release of **Cartoview** Installer from `Cartologic <http://www.cartologic.com/cartoview/download>`_.
+  Download the latest release of **Geonode_Cartoview** Installer from `Cartologic <http://www.cartologic.com/cartoview/download>`_.

   .. figure:: ../img/cartoview_setup1.png

-#.
-Install Cartoview and Geonode

   The installation process is straight forward.
 Just run the downloaded installer and follow the wizard instructions.
+Accepting the defaults is strongly recommented.

   .. figure:: ../img/cartoview_setup2.png